-The objective of the ERS Credit Portfolio is to complement other Stabilized Growth investments by generating a consistent return by pursuing an opportunistic non-benchmark focused approach across global public and private credit markets.
+The objective of the ERS Credit Portfolio is to complement other Broad Growth components by generating a consistent return by pursuing an opportunistic non-benchmark focused approach across global public and private credit markets.

 c.
 Long-Term Investment Return Objective